Solar Earth Inc.

 1. Size of the System: The size of the solar system is measured in kilowatts (kW), indicating its capacity to generate electricity.

 2. Example of Average Costs: The costs provided in the table are examples of average expenses associated with installing varying-sized grid-tied solar systems.
-These costs include fees such as solar panels, inverters, mounting hardware, and installation labour.
+These costs include fees such as solar panels, inverters, mounting hardware, and installation labor.

 3. Cost Variations: It’s important to note that these are average costs, and actual expenses may vary based on geographical location, specific equipment chosen, and any additional customization or installation complexities.